TekWar (TV series)

 TekWar is a television series, based on the TekWar novels ghost-written by Ron Goulart from outlines by William Shatner and developed for television by Stephen Roloff.
-The series follows Jake Cardigan (played by Greg Evigan), a former police officer turned private investigator working for Cosmos, a private security firm owned and operated by Walter Bascom.
+The series follows Jake Cardigan (played by Greg Evigan), a former police officer turned private investigator working for Cosmos, a private security firm owned and operated by Walter Bascom (played by Shatner).

 The series was broadcast in Canada on CTV and in the United States on USA Network and the Sci Fi Channel.
 The series, which was a co-production between Atlantis Films and Universal Television premiered on January 17, 1994 and ended on February 9, 1996.

 Overview

 Set in the year 2044, the series follows Jake Cardigan, a former police officer who lost his badge after being framed for dealing in tek (an illicit narcotic-like substance) and murdering his fellow officers on a bust.
 Sentenced to fifteen years in cryo-detainment, Jake is released after four years, three months, and twenty-seven days.

 Shortly after his release, Jake is contacted by Sid Gomez, his former partner.
 Sid is now in the private sector, working as an investigator for the large security firm Cosmos.
 After Sid reveals that it was Cosmos's CEO, Walter Bascom, who arranged to have him released early, Jake agrees to meet him.
 At the meeting, Jake agrees to work for Bascom as a private investigator going after Tek Lords, in return for Bascom's help in clearing his name.